r-boiko/agentic-ai-system/README.md

-# RAG Chatbot
+# Agentic AI System

-A Retrieval-Augmented Generation (RAG) chatbot built with Node.js and Express that allows users to upload PDF documents and audio files, then chat with their content using OpenAI's GPT models.
+An autonomous AI-Agentic system with reasoning, tool-calling, and self-evaluation capabilities.
+Built with Node.js and Express, it allows users to upload PDF documents and audio files, then intelligently chat with their content using OpenAI's GPT models and LangChain agents.

 ## Features